bhumikakukreja07/bhumika07coder/README.md

 Open to collaborations and team work.

-Always eager to leaen new technologies and apply them into the real world.
+Always eager to learn new technologies and apply them into the real world.

 ## Languages: C, Python, Java, C++, C#, JavaScript.